4d/docs/docs/API/collectionClass.md

 #### Description

-The `New collection` command <!-- REF collection.New collection.Summary --> creates a new empty or prefilled collection<!-- END REF --> and returns its reference.
+The `New collection` command <!-- REF #_command_.New collection.Summary --> creates a new empty or prefilled collection<!-- END REF --> and returns its reference.

 If you do not pass any parameters, `New collection` creates an empty collection and returns its reference.